samluxenberg1/samluxenberg1.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Data Science for Sports"
 collection: teaching
-type: "Undergraduate course"
+type: "DNSC 6290"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/DNSC-6290
-venue: "University 1, Department"
+venue: "The George Washington University, Department of Decision Science"
-date: 2014-01-01
+date: 2024
-location: "City, Country"
+location: "Washington, D.C."
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.